Welcome to Everybody’s Hometown

 We are Arizona’s Christmas City

 Prescott shows off its holiday spirit in grand style.
 The area around the Yavapai County Courthouse Plaza is home for unequaled holiday festivities that begin in late November.
 The first is the colorful Holiday Light Parade, where decorated floats and holiday music will have you smiling.
-To warm up after the evening parade, you can head up to the community bonfire, at Prescott Mile High Middle School.
-The first Saturday of December features the colorful daytime Prescott Chamber Christmas Parade, with more than 75 entries.
-If you’re lucky enough to be here in early December, you’ll always remember when the Yavapai County Courthouse Plaza lights turn the dark into a kaleidoscope of holiday colors.
-A Frontier Christmas is staged by the Sharlot Hall Museum.
-You will experience how pioneers celebrated Christmas.
-Don’t miss these other community Christmas Events: Wild Lights & Animal Sights at Heritage Park Zoo, Enchanted Christmas at Prescott Gateway Mall and Storytellers at Smoki Museum.
-To add one more special effect, it commonly snows in December.
+To warm up after the evening parade, you can head over to the community bonfire, at Prescott Mile High Middle School.

 Pictures by Michael Wilson and the Prescott Office of Tourism